 Form I-9 (Employment Eligibility Verification)

 Radford University utilizes I-9 Advantage.
 This system allows for the I-9 process to be completed online (employees are still required to show valid supporting documentation in person).
-Using I-9 Advantage all new hires are sent a customized link with log-in instructions to complete section 1 of Form I-9 securely online prior to beginning employment with RU.
-Once supporting documentation is reviewed, section 2* is completed and verified with E-Verify through I-9 Advantage.
+Using I-9 Advantage all new hires are sent a link to complete section 1 of Form I-9 securely online prior to beginning employment with RU.
+Once supporting documentation is reviewed in-person, section 2* is completed and verified with E-Verify through I-9 Advantage by HR.

 *Important Notice: Radford University encourages the new hire to present identification documents as soon possible after completing Section 1 of the form, but must allow the new hire up to three days after beginning work to present identification documents from the list of acceptable documents that are found in the instructions for the I-9 form.
 If the new hire does not present acceptable identification documents by the end of three business days, Human Resources will work with the supervisor to pause such employment for up to 7 additional days for an employee to provide proper documentation.
 However, continued failure to provide such documentation to ensure completion of I-9 will result in employment termination.

 - A citizen of the United States: U.S. Citizen

 - A noncitizen national of the United States: People born in American Samoa, certain former citizens of the former Trust Territory of the Pacific Islands, and certain children of noncitizen nationals born abroad

 - A Lawful Permanent Resident: Permanent Resident of the U.S. (Alien Number or USCIS Number will need to be provided)